youngmin-gwon/what-i-studied/fp/Concept.md

 1. pure function is easy to unit test
 2. the chances of unexpected bugs reduce
 3. pure function provides caching mechanisms that help in reducing heavy computation
-4. pure function is easy to prallelize
+4. pure function is easy to parallelize

 #### referential transparency

 > a function call can be reduced by its return value and not affect the rest of the program

 another way to determine if a function is pure